-If you lose a key card, you can purchase replacement ones on the Tesla Shop.
+If you lose a key card or key fob, you can purchase replacement ones on the Tesla Shop.
 When ready to pair, simply follow the steps in Managing Keys on page 21.
 Remember to remove your old key cards from Controls > Locks > Keys for security purposes.